kevinroymcgregor/DirtySwellsProject1/README.md

 # DirtySwellsProject1

-This is our project
+This is an app to map in person gaming events.

-We are awesome
+Maintained by kevinroymcgregor, jonpking, mariorents, flacko2